Killthebug/Bika-Lims-Wiki/Home.md

      Username: admin
      Password: password

-The Plone installation can now be tested by starting it and adding a Plone site.
+The Plone installation can now be tested independently of the Bika build by starting it and adding a Plone site.

 ## 7. Edit /home/example/zinstance/buildout.cfg

-Make the following changes to the buildout.cfg file to add the Bika LIMS build.
+Add the following to buildout.cfg to buildout Bika LIMS 3.

 ### a.
 Find the eggs section.
 Add "bika.lims" to eggs: